kimfriendship/kimfriendship/README.md

 ### Things about me 👩🏻‍💻

-🌱 I'm learning to be a front-end developer.
 📝  I'm trying to write TIL everyday on [my blog](https://velog.io/@kimfriendship/series/TIL).
 🔥  At the moment, I'm focusing on algorithms and data structure.
+📬  If you'd like to see my resume, please email me!

 ### Tools & Techs 🛠